nusdbsystem/singa-auto/docs/src/dev/setup.rst

 4. Clone the project at https://github.com/nginyc/rafiki (e.g. with `Git <https://git-scm.com/downloads>`__)

-5. If using docker, Setup Singa-Auto's complete stack with the setup script:
+5. If using docker, Setup SINGA-Auto's complete stack with the setup script:

     .. code-block:: shell

         bash scripts/start.sh

-   If using kubernetes, Setup Singa-Auto's complete stack with the setup script:
+   If using kubernetes, Setup SINGA-Auto's complete stack with the setup script:

     .. code-block:: shell

         bash scripts/kubernetes/start.sh

-*Singa-Auto Admin* and *Singa-Auto Web Admin* will be available at ``127.0.0.1:3000`` and ``127.0.0.1:3001`` respectively.
+*SINGA-Auto Admin* and *SINGA-Auto Web Admin* will be available at ``127.0.0.1:3000`` and ``127.0.0.1:3001`` respectively.

-If using docker, to destroy Singa-Auto's complete stack:
+If using docker, to destroy SINGA-Auto's complete stack:

     .. code-block:: shell

         bash scripts/stop.sh

-If using kubernetes, to destroy Singa-Auto's complete stack:
+If using kubernetes, to destroy SINGA-Auto's complete stack:

     .. code-block:: shell

         bash scripts/kubernetes/stop.sh

-Scaling Singa-Auto
+Scaling SINGA-Auto
 --------------------------------------------------------------------

-Singa-Auto's default setup runs on a single machine and only runs its workloads on CPUs.
+SINGA-Auto's default setup runs on a single machine and only runs its workloads on CPUs.

-Singa-Auto's model training workers run in Docker containers that extend the Docker image ``nvidia/cuda:9.0-runtime-ubuntu16.04``, and are capable of leveraging on `CUDA-Capable GPUs <https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html#pre-installation-actions>`__
+SINGA-Auto's model training workers run in Docker containers that extend the Docker image ``nvidia/cuda:9.0-runtime-ubuntu16.04``, and are capable of leveraging on `CUDA-Capable GPUs <https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html#pre-installation-actions>`__

-Scaling Singa-Auto horizontally and enabling GPU usage involves setting up *Network File System* (*NFS*) at a common path across all nodes, installing & configuring the default Docker runtime to `nvidia` for each GPU-bearing node.
+Scaling SINGA-Auto horizontally and enabling GPU usage involves setting up *Network File System* (*NFS*) at a common path across all nodes, installing & configuring the default Docker runtime to `nvidia` for each GPU-bearing node.
 If using docker swarm, putting all these nodes into a single Docker Swarm.
 If using kubernetes, putting all these nodes into kubernetes.

 .. seealso:: :ref:`architecture`

-To run Singa-Auto on multiple machines with GPUs on docker swarm, do the following:
+To run SINGA-Auto on multiple machines with GPUs on docker swarm, do the following:

-1. If Singa-Auto is running, stop Singa-Auto with ``bash scripts/stop.sh``
+1. If SINGA-Auto is running, stop SINGA-Auto with ``bash scripts/stop.sh``

 2. Have all nodes `leave any Docker Swarm <https://docs.docker.com/engine/reference/commandline/swarm_leave/>`__ they are in

-3. Set up NFS such that the *master node is a NFS host*, *other nodes are NFS clients*, and the master node *shares an ancestor directory containing Singa-Auto's project directory*. `Here are instructions for Ubuntu <https://www.digitalocean.com/community/tutorials/how-to-set-up-an-nfs-mount-on-ubuntu-16-04>`__
+3. Set up NFS such that the *master node is a NFS host*, *other nodes are NFS clients*, and the master node *shares an ancestor directory containing SINGA-Auto's project directory*. `Here are instructions for Ubuntu <https://www.digitalocean.com/community/tutorials/how-to-set-up-an-nfs-mount-on-ubuntu-16-04>`__

 4. All nodes should be in a common network.
 On the *master node*, change ``DOCKER_SWARM_ADVERTISE_ADDR`` in the project's ``.env.sh`` to the IP address of the master node in *the network that your nodes are in*